Foundation Senior Staff

 Department of Education and Public Programs

 These positions are funded by the John F. Kennedy Library Foundation, but report to the Director of Education for The John F. Kennedy Presidential Library and Museum.

-Outreach and Program Coordinator
+Outreach and Programs Coordinator

 María Quintero joined the Foundation in November 2014 as the Outreach and Programs Coordinator.
 Previously, she worked at the New Bedford Whaling Museum, after receiving her M.A. in Public Humanities from Brown University.
 Prior to moving to the east coast, Ms. Quintero worked on a wide-range of programming and exhibition development projects throughout California while earning her B.A. in History and Latin American Studies from California State University, Fullerton.
 Her professional pursuits center around making cultural institutions responsive community resources to engage the diverse communities they serve.